Developing a workplace bereavement policy

 In deciding the amount of bereavement leave to allow, you should take into account what is considered to be custom and practice in the company.
 If the employer has granted a set amount of days leave in the past then that amount should be mentioned in the company's bereavement policy.

 Where custom and practice does not apply, it is usual to grant up to three days paid leave for the death of a close family member.
 It is important to define a close family member.
 It usually includes a spouse or civil partner, daughter, son,parent, sister, brother.

 Draw up a draft policy.
 Use it as a basis for discussion with and feedback from all employees.
 If changes are suggested which are beneficial, then make the necessary adjustments to the policy.
 Introduce the policy and build in reviews and updates.

 Communicate the policy and introduce training where necessary

 Is there a DIY solution to drafting a bereavement policy ?

 Yes.
 We advise you to get help from our experts.
 However if you want to do it yourself you can download our updated bereavement policy document, together with our simple guide to completing it .
 You can opt to have the completed document reviewed by one of our experts for peace of mind.
-Just click on the blue button to find out how to purchase our bereavement policy to help improve your workplace.
+Just click on the green button to find out how to purchase our bereavement policy to help improve your workplace.

 For a situation where an employee is caring for a terminally ill parent, or similar circumstances, see Carers leave article, here

-If you would like to talk to one of our experienced experts on this or any other employment law topic please contact us using the orange Yes!
-Tell Me More button below.
+If you would like to talk to one of our experienced experts on this or any other employment law topic please contact us using the orange Tell Me More button below.